Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 A mother or presumed father is not denying paternity

-• AD 864, if he/she resides in California and is signing in the presence of the CSW.
+• AD 864, if they reside in California and is signing in the presence of the CSW.

-• AD 863, if he/she does not reside in California.
+• AD 863, if they do not reside in California.

 A presumed father is denying paternity

-• AD 866, if he resides in California and is signing in the presence of the CSW.
+• AD 866, if they reside in California and is signing in the presence of the CSW.

-• AD 867, if he does not reside in California.
+• AD 867, if they do not reside in California.

 An alleged father is not denying paternity

-• AD 868, if he resides in California
+• AD 868, if they reside in California

-• AD 862, if he does not reside in California.
+• AD 862, if they do not reside in California.

 1. Follow instructions in the Filing the Relinquishment policy guide.